onzfonz/comp227/src/content/3/en/part3c.md

 })
 ```

-Even though the <i>\_id</i> property of Mongoose objects looks like a string, it is in fact an object.
+Even though the `_id` property of Mongoose objects looks like a string, it is in fact an object.
-The *toJSON* method we defined transforms it into a string just to be safe.
+The `toJSON` method we defined transforms it into a string just to be safe.
 If we didn't make this change, it would cause more harm to us in the future once we start writing tests.

-Let's respond to the HTTP request with a list of objects formatted with the *toJSON* method:
+Let's respond to the HTTP request with a list of objects formatted with the `toJSON` method:

 ```js
 app.get('/api/notes', (request, response) => {